Mu-L/filamentphp/packages/forms/docs/03-fields/12-repeater.md

 ## Numbering repeater items

-Unlike Builders, items in the repeater don't have a number next to their label by default.
-You may enable this using the `itemNumbers(true)` method:
+You can add the repeater item's number next to its label using the `itemNumbers()` method:

 ```php
 use Filament\Forms\Components\Repeater;